 - The breath testing device was inaccurate

-- The blood or breath sample that was obtained was not analyzed properly
+- The blood or breath sample was not obtained or analyzed properly

 Arizona’s 15 Day Rule for Driving Privilege Suspension Hearing